percona/percona-valkey-doc/docs/index.md

 # Percona Packages for Valkey documentation

-Welcome to Percons Packages for Valkey documentation!
+Welcome to Percona Packages for Valkey documentation!

 This is the set of tutorials to help you get started with Valkey.
 You will find instructions of how to install Valkey from Percona packages and how to migrate from Redis server to Valkey.